abical/abical.github.io/README.md

 ### Harvard University

 Abigail currently attends Harvard University in Cambridge, MA.
 She is an aspiring engineer and an active artist.

+### Art Career

+Abigail is a mixed media artist with heavy experience with virtual media and a background in traditional art.
-Abigail's art projects can be found here (insert link).
+A detailed list of Abigail's projects can be found on her [projects page](./artPage.html).

 To see more of Abigail's current matters: